 Ms. Jacobs practices in all areas of immigration law.
 She represents employers and employees in employment-based cases before USCIS, the Department of Labor, and the Department of State.
-Her robust employment-based practice includes particular expertise in representing entrepreneurs and start-up companies, non-profit organizations, restaurants, and companies in the technology sector.
+Her robust employment-based practice includes particular skill in representing entrepreneurs and start-up companies, non-profit organizations, restaurants, and companies in the technology sector.

 She has helped hundreds of individuals and families obtain immigration relief in the U.S. after they have survived horrific external circumstances.
 Ms. Jacobs has represented asylum seekers from all over the world, including the former Soviet Union, sub-Saharan Africa, Central America, and the Middle East.
 She has litigated cutting-edge asylum claims based on gender-motivated violence and LGBT status, among many others.

 Ms. Jacobs is an experienced litigator who frequently represents clients in Immigration Court for any and all types of relief available to them.
 She has helped dozens of clients obtain grants of asylum, withholding of removal, relief under the Convention Against Torture, 212(c) relief, adjustment of status, cancellation of removal, and termination of removal proceedings.

 Like most immigration lawyers, Ms. Jacobs also practices family-based immigration.
 However, she particularly enjoys complex and cutting-edge cases, including cases requiring waivers, criminal analysis, and other challenging factors.
-Ms. Jacobs is a leading attorney for the San Diego LGBT community and handled dozens of post-DOMA adjustments of status and fiance visas based on same-sex marriages.
+Ms. Jacobs is a leading attorney for the San Diego LGBT community and handled dozens of post-DOMA adjustments of status and fiancé visas based on same-sex marriages.

 Ms. Jacobs is admitted to the bar of the State of New York.
 She is a member of the American Immigration Lawyers Association (AILA) and a former member of the Executive Committee of her local AILA chapter.
 In 2007, Ms. Jacobs received the prestigious President’s Commendation from the national AILA organization for Outstanding Achievement in Coalition Building in her Community.

 Ms. Jacobs is fluent in Spanish.
 She frequently gives presentations and workshops in the community and for professional organizations on various topics in immigration and nationality law in both English and Spanish.
-She was a leader in the San Diego DREAMer Assistance Network, directly assisting hundreds of young immigrants in obtaining Deferred Action for Childhood Arrivals (DACA).More info
+In April 2018, Ms. Jacobs was invited to present to an international audience at the XVI Congreso de Derechos in La Paz, Mexico.